sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

 This information must be provided in the **config/hws-config.yaml** file (an alternate path can be specified in [otel-config.yaml](configure-otel.md)).

 The [YAML syntax](https://yaml.org/) of the configuration file must be strictly respected for **${project.name}** to operate correctly (notably the indentation).
-Changes in this file are taken into account immediately, there is no need to restart the *OpenTelemetry Collector*.
+As changes in this file are taken into account immediately, there is no need to restart the *OpenTelemetry Collector*.

 ## Monitored Targets